commschamp/commschamp.github.io/_posts/2019-06-06-commsdsl-release-v2.0.md

 ---
 date: 2019-06-06 00:00:01
-title: New (v2.0) release of commsdsl.
+title: New (v2.0) release of commsdsl
 categories:
   - news
 ---